Quick Verdict: Should You Revive or Replace?

 Final Verdict: When to Walk Away

-- The 10.5V Rule: The battery rests below 10.5V after a full charging cycle.
+- The 10.5V Rule: The battery rests below 10.5V after a full charge and 24-hour rest.

-- Case Bulging: The sides of the battery are swollen (a sign of overcharging or internal freezing).
+- Case Bulging: The sides of the battery are swollen—a sign of overcharging or internal freezing.

 Disclaimer: This article is for informational purposes only and does not constitute professional mechanical or safety advice.
 Working with automotive batteries involves risks of electric shock, chemical burns, and explosive gases.
 Always wear eye protection and gloves.
 If you are unsure of your ability to safely test or replace a battery, consult a certified automotive technician.